Alcohol: It’s EVERYWHERE!

 Really, really mad.

-My aversion to driving was so deeply ingrained in my personality that people would reconsider inviting me to distant events.
+My aversion to driving was so deeply ingrained in my personality that people would reconsider inviting me to things.

 You can imagine how shocking it was to not mind driving once I chose to try 100 days of sobriety.